rao10/casswiki_quartz/content/Books/Occult and Scientific Mentalities in the Renaissance.md

 > [!info] Part of the Casswiki article series [[Books]]

 ![[occultrenaissane.jpg|hsmall center]]
-> [!caption|center no-title no-icon no-margin ]
->
-_Occult and Scientific Mentalities in the Renaissance_, 1986 edition

 _**Occult and Scientific Mentalities in the Renaissance**_ is an academic book, edited by Brian Vickers, of 13 essays, first published in 1984.